 - Eating at a faster rate during binges

 - Unhappiness, anger, or shame following a binge

 - Isolating during binges for fear of judgment

 Binge eating disorder often develops in the late teens or as a young adult.
 It affects more women than men.
-Around 3% of females in the United States have binge eating disorder and it is estimated that 25% of the obese have the disorder.
+Around 3% of females in the United States have this eating disorder and it is estimated that 25% of the obese have the disorder.

 Treatment for this disorder often includes the combination of therapy and medications.
 Treatment may need to be implemented on a long term basis because of high risk of relapse when stressful situations arise.
 Treatment for the underlying causes of the disorder is imperative for long term recovery.

 Binge eaters may also find benefit from Overeaters Anonymous, which is a 12 step program focused on the issues with overconsumption of food.